We are not in network with HMO or state insurance plans.

 Canker sores (Aphthous ulcers) are a common oral condition that causes small, shallow blisters to appear in the delicate tissues of the mouth, especially the roof of the mouth.
 These ulcers usually appear as oval or round spots with a red, inflamed border surrounding a white or yellow center.

-While canker sores are usually not harmful, they can hurt or create discomfort, especially when eating, drinking, or talking.
-Even after a great deal of research, the exact cause of canker sores is still unknown.
-That said, we have a few good theories on what triggers canker sores, which includes:
+While canker sores are usually harmless, they can cause pain or discomfort, especially when eating, drinking, or talking.
+Even after extensive research, the exact cause of canker sores remains unknown.
+That said, we have a few good theories on what triggers canker sores, which include:

 • Stress